dienluong/basic-calculator/pseudo-code.md

-    Number not added to list when op key pressed Number and op key added when digit key pressed subsequently Number and op key added when decimal-point key pressed subsequently Number and op key added when = key pressed subsequently
+    Number not added to list when op key pressed Number and op key added when digit key pressed subsequently Number and op key added when decimal-point key pressed subsequently is emptied when = key pressed